NC–Greater Mid-Atlantic News Digest 1 p.m. - WTOP News

 SPORTS

-BALTIMORE — The Orioles and Blue Jays meet in the rubber match of their three-game series.
+BALTIMORE — The Marlins and Orioles — two of the season’s big success stories so far — return from the All-Star break with a three-game series at Camden Yards.
+By Baseball Writer Noah Trister.
 UPCOMING: 600 words, photos.
-Game starts at 1:05 p.m.
+Game starts at 7:05 p.m.
 ET.

 VIDEO